Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 ![](/assets/check-fail.png)

-In most cases, the problem has a easy solution.
+In most cases, the problem has an easy solution.
 When having a fail test, click on "Details".
 The next screen will show you in "Validation" the console printout of nassa-hs execution and accuse what was found missing.

 ![](/assets/check-fail-2.png)